passcod/nano/camp0413/body.markdown

 right.

 On that day, though, she was perplexed to find a wall of darkness greeting her just over half a k from the 10k mark.
+The Everfyres never failed; the name kinda sorta implied that!
+The only plausible explanation was that someone had taken them, covered them, moved them, or destroyed them.
+But nobody else than her went past 5k, the last limit of the maintained zone, and the start of the abandoned tunnel, west side.